Octavia Hatcher has a good view of Pikevile from the tallest grave in Pikeville Cemetery.

 "Most local historians do agree that she did fall ill and was buried alive; that's generally accepted," said Jessica Forsyth, a member of the Center's board of directors.
 "Of course, they didn't know she was alive when they buried her."

-Octavia Hatcher was 20 years old when she gave birth to her first child, Jacob, in early 1891.
+Octavia Hatcher was 20 years old when she gave birth to her only child, Jacob, in early 1891.
 Jacob almost immediately died.
 Octavia sank into a long depression, then a coma.
 She "died" on May 2, 1891.
 This was during a spell of hot weather, so she was quickly buried.

 And then was it noticed that other people in Pikeville were also falling into swoons, but not dying (The mass swooning may have been caused by mosquito-borne encephalitis, or perhaps by gas escaping from a coal mine).